sonofeft/PyHatch/README.rst

 Notice that a configuration file (PyHatch.cfg) is created in the users home directory.
-That configuration file holds project and personal data that will help autofill the PyHatch GUI the second time tht PyHatch is used.
+That configuration file holds project and personal data that will help autofill the PyHatch GUI the second time that PyHatch is used.

 See the Code at: `<https://github.com/sonofeft/PyHatch>`_